 Personalize every bit of your communication so that no one ever feels like they’re just a number.
 “Numbers” don’t feel obligation to attend or advise you of changed plans.

 Make sure attendees have a reason to be at your event.
 Give them a reason to be there.

-Give away tickets to media, influencers, or “special guests.”
+Give away tickets through media influencers, or “special guests.”
+Nigerians love freebies.

 For educational events, issue certificates of participation or get your event accredited to offer professional development point for those that attend the full content.

 Tag people on social media telling them that you’re looking forward to seeing them.
 This works well for small groups